scipy-conference/scipy_proceedings/papers/mahzad_khoslessan/mahzad_khoslessan.rst

 .. figure:: figs/panels/speedup-600x.pdf

-   Speed-up for the analysis of the 600x trajectory on HPC resources using dask distributed.
+   Speed-up for the analysis of the 600x trajectory on HPC resources using Dask distributed.
    The dashed line shows the ideal limit of strong scaling.
    The runs were performed on different resources (ASU RC *Saguaro*, SDSC *Comet*, TACC *Stampede*, all using Lustre with a single stripe as the parallel file system and *local* workstations with NFS).
    **A** CHARMM/NAMD DCD.